 Hartwell Dam Quarry, (PDF) - Hunting in the Hartwell Dam Quarry area requires a permit which is available at no cost from the Corps' Hartwell Lake Office, located at 5625 Anderson Highway, Hartwell, GA.

-New Prospect Access Area in Hat County, GA (34 Acres) (no map provided)
+- New Prospect Access Area in Hart County, GA (34 Acres) (no map provided)

 Hunting for deer and turkey will be permitted during their respective seasons set by the states, and will be restricted Archery Equipment Only.
 Firearms are prohibited during deer and turkey season.